NotEvanMorrison/abstract-data-art-project/README.md

 ## Description

 My Project is a data visualization project that I created using a dataset found on code.org based around the NFL.
 In my dataset, I chose to use the columns labeled Team & Capacity.
 My user story's purpose is to inform users on different NFL teams stadium max capacity.
 I did this by changing the team logo based on what team is currently being displayed.
 I used an if else if to specify, if the team is being displayed then the logo will be displayed.
-This will give our users a better understanding of NFL team.
+This will give our users a better understanding of the NFL team's max capacity.